-- Financially sustainable business plan generating a fair return for investors - Specified environmental and socio-economic impacts - Focus on small and medium sized clean energy projects (< 30MW) and companies - Requiring long term patient investment capital - Locally grounded, professional fund management team, preferable with a track record in the clean energy sector, or at least the capacity to become qualified or to liaise with other parties for that purpose - Realistic pipeline that gives evidence of the viability of the business plan.
+- Specified environmental and socio-economic impacts - Focus on small and medium sized clean energy projects (< 30MW) and companies - Requiring long term patient investment capital - Locally grounded, professional fund management team, preferable with a track record in the clean

 GEEREF expects to make its first commitment by July 2007.
 Prior to the financial closing, the Fund may provide technical and financial support to potential fund managers to develop regional funds.